Olympic National Park: Best Hikes, Itinerary, and Sights

 What to pack

 You never know what kind of weather to expect on the Olympic Peninsula so bring a bit of everything.
 You’ll want to be prepared for rain, sunshine, and colder weather, especially if you plan on spending time in the mountains or on the beaches — weather can change very quickly here!
-Always bring one extra layer for these outings.
+Our rule of thumb here is to bring one more layer than you think you’ll need for outings in the Olympics.

 Mid-layer (men’s/women’s)